bonding-curves/avalanche-research/content/milestone1/Avalanche-Economy-relative-to-the-Open-Economy.md

 - The Application Layer (left) generates economic activity through dApps on the C-Chain and sovereign L1s
 - This activity creates derived demand for Protocol Layer services (blockspace and security)
 - Users and L1 validators pay AVAX fees to access these services
-- The "Fee Burn Engine" destroys these AVAX tokens (S_burn), creating deflationary pressure
+- The "Fee Burn Engine" destroys these AVAX tokens ($S_burn$), creating deflationary pressure
 - This utility demand flows from the Closed Token Economy through the Protocol Layer

 The red/orange flows capture the core concept from Section 2.2: **Application-level economic activity translates into protocol-level revenue through fee burning.**